Utah Valley Wolverines wrestling

 The Utah Valley wrestling team represents Utah Valley University in Orem, Utah.
-The team is coached by 10th year head coach Greg Williams.
+The team is coached by 1st year head coach Adam Hall.
 The team competes in the Big 12 Conference, as the school's primary conference (the Western Athletic Conference) does not sponsor wrestling.

 History

 Utah Valley University's wrestling team remained a member of the Western Wrestling Conference (WWC) through the 2014–15 school year.
 The WWC then disbanded when all of its members accepted an offer of single-sport membership in the Big 12 Conference.
+UVU was led by Coach Greg Williams for 18 seasons before his retirement in 2024.
+UVU announced the hire of New Head Coach Adam Hall, who was previously the Associate Head Coach at NC State.
+Hall competed for Boise State University, where he was an All-American.

 All-Americans

-Utah Valley has had 4 All-Americans in the history of the program.
+Utah Valley has had 6 All-Americans in the history of the program.